 One completed selection of numbers (i.e. 5 regular numbers + 2 Star numbers on a single field in a bet slip) costs $5 - a small amount to pay for your chance to win fabulous wealth!

 The EuroMillions lottery is so popular, that it has two weekly draws with each draw having a guaranteed €17 million (approx. $25 million) jackpot!
 The draws are held on Tuesdays and Fridays at 8pm CET (4am AEST/6am AEDT) in the French capital, Paris.
 Go to our EuroMillions Results page to find current and previous draw results and winning numbers.

-May I Purchase a Ticket for a Future Draw?
+May I Purchase Games for a Future Draw?

-Yes, you can now purchase a ticket for a future EuroMillions draw by setting your Participation settings in the drop down date menu to select the upcoming draw you would like to play.
-The default date is always set to the next available (upcoming) draw.
-This function is especially useful for setting up a draw to coincide with a big date, like an anniversary, or to purchase your ticket before going on holidays!
+Yes, you can now purchase games for a future EuroMillions draw by using the 1st Draw settings in the drop down date menu to select the upcoming draw you would like to bet on.
+The default date is always set to bet on the next available (upcoming) draw.
+This function is especially useful for setting up a draw to coincide with a big date, like an anniversary, or to purchase your games before going on holidays!

 - Select 5 numbers from one to 50 plus two supplementary numbers (known as “Stars”) from a range of one to 12